 We have complied with the requirements of Subchapter M of the Code and expect to be subject to taxation as a RIC.
 As a result, we account for income taxes using the asset liability method prescribed by ASC 740, Income Taxes.
 Under this method, income taxes are provided for amounts currently payable and for amounts deferred as tax assets and liabilities based on differences between the financial statement carrying amounts and the tax basis of existing assets and liabilities.
-Based upon PennantPark Floating Rate Capital Ltd.'s qualification and election to be subject to taxation as a RIC, we do not anticipate paying any material level of federal income taxes in the future.
-Although we are not subject to federal income taxes as a RIC, we have elected to retain a portion of our calendar year income and accrue an excise tax of \$0.1 million and \$0.1 million, for the three months ended December 31, 2014 and 2013, respectively.
+Based upon PennantPark Floating Rate Capital Ltd.'s qualification and election to be subject to tax as a RIC, we do not anticipate paying any material level of federal income taxes in the future.
+Although we are not subject to federal income taxes as a RIC, we have elected to retain a portion of our calendar year income.
+As a result, for the three and six months ended March 31, 2015, we accrued estimated excise taxes of \$0.1 million and \$0.2 million, respectively.